utkusarioglu/wordpress-react-typescript/README.md

 ## Api

-The repo comes with tools that will help you manage your theme, WordPress database backups, docker containers.
+The repo comes with tools that will help you manage your theme, WordPress database backups and docker containers.
 If you choose to populate the related script files, it can also structure your access to your project's production environment.